 Pensions are long term investments.
 You may get back less than you originally paid in because your capital is not guaranteed and charges may apply.

-Level income: This gives you a set income for life and will not change over time.
+Level income: This gives you a set income for life.

 Escalating income: This increases your annuity income each year by a set percentage you choose.

 Inflation-linked income: This gives you an income that increases in line with the rate of inflation each year.

 Escalating and inflation-linked annuities pay a lower level of income initially, but rise over time to help you cope with rising costs of living.

 You can usually choose to have your income paid:

 You can start taking your income from the date you buy your annuity, the next payment date after opening your annuity, or at a date of your choosing.

 Annuities offer something that few other retirement income products can: guaranteed income for life.
 It gives you the confidence that your money won’t run out, spares you the hassle of managing an investment portfolio and means you don’t need to panic if there’s a stock market crash.

 If you are married or have a partner, a joint policy also means you can be confident that they will still have an income if you die first.

 There’s no escaping the fact that annuity rates are low, and you may be disappointed with the income you get.
 This means it’s absolutely vital you don’t accept the first annuity offered to you by your pension provider and shop around for the best possible rate.
 You should also look at other products, such as income drawdown, to see if that would work for you better.